Director of Juniper Psychology Group

 Are Drs.
-Whitham and Gooding approved to provide testing for Harker, Nueva and Helios Schools?
+Gooding, Singh and Zimmerman approved to provide testing for Harker, Nueva and Helios Schools?

 Yes.
-Testing is provided by Dr. Jennifer Kuhn and her associated psychologists, Dr. Siena Whitham and Dr. Elizabeth Gooding.
+Testing is provided by Dr. Jennifer Kuhn and her associated psychologists, Drs.
+Gooding, Singh and Zimmerman.
 All psychologists have been specifically approved to provide testing.

 How much does the test cost and what is included?

-The flat fee for Dr. Kuhn is $900 and the fee for Drs.
-Whitham and Gooding is $825.
+The flat fee for Dr. Kuhn is and the fee for Drs.
+Gooding, Singh and Zimmerman is $925.
 This includes test administration, a full narrative report with behavior observations and test scores, and a 15 minute parent video or phone feedback session to discuss your child’s unique cognitive profile.
 If parents choose to have us submit the report to one or more schools, we provide the report directly to the school(s) of your choosing.

 What is the overview of the cognitive testing process?

 After making an appointment online, you will receive confirmation of the appointment and links to online registration forms via e-mail within 2 business days.
-At the visit, after helping your child to feel comfortable by playing and talking, we will ask you to leave and wait in your car while we provide the testing.
+At the visit, we will invite you and your child to the testing room where a toy or fun optional activity will be ready.
+After helping your child to feel comfortable by playing and talking, we will ask you to move to the waiting room while we provide the testing.
+We make sure to wait until each child feels comfortable as evidenced by them talking with the examiner and their relaxed their body language.
 The actual testing time takes between 45-100 minutes, depending the age of your child, their natural testing pace and the number of breaks provided.
 You will be provided with the report and testing results within 1 week of the test administration.
-The psychologist will contact you to arrange the 15 minute parent phone or video feedback session.
+The psychologist will contact you to arrange the 15 minute parent phone feedback session.
 At that time, we would be happy to send the report to the school(s) of your choosing.

 How long does it take to receive the results of the test?